 As academics and education professionals, we all share a desire to continuously improve our teaching practice, and all of SLTI’s activities are designed to support colleagues in achieving this.

-Share and build on your best practice, and help transform lives.
+Share and build on your best practice.

 The Higher Education Academy (HEA) manages the process of accreditation of courses and continuing professional development (CPD) schemes for individual recognition in the UK, following the UK Professional Standards Framework (UKPSF).